Niko Partners: Esports generated $519 million in Asia in 2019, growth continues in pandemic

 Overall, esports streaming viewership increased by 75% to 100% in Asia, and 50% to 75% of gamers are spending more time playing games during the pandemic.

 Alexander Champlin, Niko’s senior analyst of esports, said in an email to GamesBeat that the future of esports is playing out across Asia with respect to esports tournaments, esports tourism, mobile esports, government support, and the development of esports infrastructure.
-And while the COVID-19 pandemic has certainly impacted the industry, the ways that Asia is managing and moving past these roadblocks is certainly going to serve as a roadmap for the rest of the world, he said.
+And while the COVID-19 pandemic has certainly impacted the industry, the ways that Asia is managing and moving past these roadblocks can serve as a roadmap for the rest of the world, he said.

-China is the largest esports market both in terms of revenue and fans.
+China is the largest esports market, in terms of both revenue and fans.
 China also has the most developed infrastructure for esports.
 South Korea is the birthplace of esports, as games like StarCraft took off there first.
 A major force in the industry for over a decade, South Korea continues to be one of the largest esports markets in terms of earnings, industry development, and revenue per capita.

-In Vietnam, like many other Southeast Asia countries, mobile esports is where Niko sees the growth and the reach into the mass market.
+In Vietnam, like many other Southeast Asia countries, mobile esports is where Niko sees growth and the reach into the mass market.
 Big games include League of Legends, Free Fire, Arena of Valor, Hearthstone, StarCraft 2, and Clash Royale.

 Niko’s research methodology includes gamer surveys and focus groups, trends analysis on key topics such as esports, leading games and game company market share estimates, review of regulations and policy plus interviews of game publishers, analysis of drivers and inhibitors for growth, review of distribution, hardware, payments, internet cafes, and more.